Fractionally balanced hypergraphs and rainbow KKM theorems: Matchings: from bipartite graphs to tripartite hypergraphs

-If NON disconnects all such pairs, then CON goes on to offer all pairs of cells in the same column $(b_1,c),(b_2,c)$ such that $f(b_1,c) = f(b_2,c) = 1$.
+If NON disconnects all such pairs, then CON goes on to offer all pairs of cells in the same column $(v_1',v_2)$ and $(v_1'',v_2)$ with $g(v_1',v_2)\geq 1$ and $g(v_1'',v_2) \geq 1$.
 Each such cell is now connected, in its row, only to cells with weight $0$.
-Therefore, if NON explodes such a pair, then the total destroyed weight is the weight in column $c$, which is $2 < 2s+2$.
+Therefore, if NON explodes such a pair, then the total destroyed weight is the weight in column $v_2$, which is at most $m_2$.